 Celery is a great task queue library for Python.

-There are some important settings for celery users on, especially for users on shared instances with limited conenctions and number of messages per month.
+There are some important settings for celery users on CloudAMQP, especially for users on shared instances with limited connections and number of messages per month.

-BROKER_URL = os.environ.get('CLOUDAMQP_URL') BROKER_POOL_LIMIT = 1 # Will decrease connection usage BROKER_HEARTBEAT = None # We're using TCP keep-alive instead BROKER_CONNECTION_TIMEOUT = 30 # May require a long timeout due to Linux DNS timeouts etc CELERY_RESULT_BACKEND = None # AMQP is not recommended as result backend as it creates thousands of queues CELERY_SEND_EVENTS = False # Will not create celeryev.* queues CELERY_EVENT_QUEUE_EXPIRES = 60 # Will delete all celeryev. queues without consumers after 1 minute.
+import os broker_url = os.environ.get('CLOUDAMQP_URL') broker_pool_limit = 1 # Will decrease connection usage broker_heartbeat = None # We're using TCP keep-alive instead broker_connection_timeout = 30 # May require a long timeout due to Linux DNS timeouts etc result_backend = None # AMQP is not recommended as result backend as it creates thousands of queues event_queue_expires = 60 # Will delete all celeryev. queues without consumers after 1 minute.

 --without-gossip --without-mingle --without-heartbeat